 Narrative Mission Plan

-The Grand Canyon Synod Narrative Mission Plan, available as PDF and PNG image, will help you explain how mission support funds sent to the Grand Canyon Synod are utilized in God’s work.
+The Grand Canyon Synod Narrative Mission Plan, available as Interactive PDF with links, PowerPoint slide, and PNG image, will help you explain how mission support funds sent to the Grand Canyon Synod are utilized in God’s work.

 Click for full screen.